 While some make the mistake of believing that estate planning is only necessary for extremely wealthy people, in reality it is also an important process for individuals and families with more modest levels of wealth.
 The following are some key benefits to setting up an estate plan of your own:

 - Allows you to stipulate the individuals or charities you would like to receive certain assets and property you own

 - Enables you to protect minor children and name a guardian to look over them if the worst should happen

 - Prevent your estate (and your beneficiaries) from being subject to unnecessary taxes

 - Offers clear direction to your loved ones, preventing conflict and eliminating any guesswork as to what you would have wanted

 Consult with our experienced Alexandria estate planning attorney, Michael “Misha” Gill

 To learn more about how you can establish a sound estate planning strategy for you and your loved ones, meet with an experienced attorney Michael “Misha” Gill of Speedwell Law, PLLC.
 From our office in Alexandria, we serve individuals and families throughout northern Virginia.
-For a free consultation, please call 703-520-2142 or contact us online today.
+For consultation, please call 703-520-2142 or contact us online today.